The really interesting part is IMO this one:

 ·

 Not surprised that Tech debt is among the biggest.
 There seems to be a lot of complexity added to apps unnecessarily these days-especially web based apps.
-It’s almost like companies purposefully force their engineers into creating web apps so bloated that users are forced to use the native app version.
+It’s almost like companies purposefully force their engineers into creating web apps so bloated that users have no choice but to use the native app version.

 • Carighan Maconar@lemmy.worldOP